RGameStudio/rttr/doc/md_pages/tutorial/register_class_hierachy.md

 Summary
 -------
-- to retrieve meta information of derived and base classes or using @ref rttr::rttr_cast "rttr_cast", it is necessary to place the macro: @ref RTTR_ENABLE() inside every class declaration
+- to retrieve meta information of derived and base classes it is necessary to place macros @ref RTTR_DECLARE_ROOT() or @ref RTTR_DECLARE_ANCESTORS() inside every class declaration
 - the macro is **not** needed when working with classes which will be not inherited, e.g. POD classes

 <hr>